 Less Air Flow

-If your system is continuously running, more importantly if it’s not blowing much cool air, then you probably have a problem.
+If your system is continuously running, more importantly if it’s not blowing much cool air, then you likely have a problem.
 It might be a problem that’s easy to rectify with a Precision tune-up, but it could also be an indicator that your air conditioner has to work harder to cool your home and that results in wasted energy and wasted money.

 Signs of Aging